 A romantic lovers spot for you and your bae.
 Stroll arm in arm along the white sand beaches with your special someone before returning to your own private bungalow on the water.

 Get ready to make your friends extremely jel with your perfectly curated or totally candid beach snaps!
 The water changes from crystal clear to bright turquoise to a deep midnight blue.
 This tiny island has a chilled af beach bar where you can order a variety of tutti frutti cocktails and work on your tan.

 It’s worth the hike up all those steps to see a 360 view of the entire island.
-It is a gorgeous place to catch the sunset so make sure you go later in the day when it’s a little less hot and you can watch the sun go down over the horizon.
-Remember to bring a lot of water, sunscreen and wear a hat.
+It’s a gorgeous place to catch the sunset, so make sure you go later in the day when it’s a little less hot and you can watch the sun go down over the horizon.
+Remember to wear a hat and bring a lot of water and sunscreen.

 Maquinit Hot Springs

 If you can handle the heat, come to Maquinit Hot Springs where the water reaches temperatures of up to 35-40 degrees.
-For a more pleasant experience come here at night and float in the water looking up at the starry night sky.
+For a more pleasant experience, visit at night and float in the water looking up at the starry night sky.

 Where to Eat?